dfmdmx/dfmdmx.github.io/index.md

 Title: dfmdmx
 ---

-> **Note:** This is still a draft.
-But I don't mind sharing its growth.
-Comments are more than welcome.
+> **Pre-release note:** This is a site under development and most of its written content is considered a draft.

 **dfmdmx** shares some of the tools derived from the solutions I had implemented in previous projects as standalone open-source programs.
 It also hosts my work as an Architect and some of my ideas on the way I approach design through coding.